DataDog/serverless-gcp-sample-apps/CONTRIBUTING.md

 ## Contributing to code

+### Third-party Licenses

+We maintain a list of third-party licenses in the [LICENSE-3rdparty.csv](./LICENSE-3rdparty.csv) file.
+This file should be updated whenever we add a non-datadog dependency to this project.
+The internal dd-license-attribution tool may be helpful for this.

 ### Bug fixes

 If you have identified an issue that is already labeled as `type/bug` that hasn’t been assigned to anyone, feel free to claim it, and ask a maintainer to add you as assignee.